-Since I was diagnosed 22 years ago music and meds have been the two things that I have me battle my Parkinson's the most.
+Since I was diagnosed 22 years ago music and meds have been my two most important weapons in battling my Parkinson's.
 I could not live without either.

 If you can walk well, your world will open up.

-Below, I have laid out a simple three-step process to help you do this.
+Below, I have laid out a simple three-step process to help you integrate music into your movements.
 Progressing from the typically rigid PD shuffle to a musical march, the steps demonstrate how to use rhythm and music to structure your stride and propel your legs and body into an easy, even gait.

 In each video, please take note that I am moving without medication.
 I am “off.”
 This is me in my worst state.
-I start here so you can see how music, just by itself, has transformative potential.
+I am purposely showing myself this way so that you can see how music, just by itself, can transform your movement.

 Of course you can use music when you are medicated as well.
 I do.
 It helps me tremendously.
-Practicing how to move in your best state not only makes you feel great, but it also serves to mentally and physically reinforce good movement patterns that are harder to perform when you are “off”.
+Practicing how to move in your best state not only makes you feel great, but it also serves to mentally and physically reinforce good movement patterns, making it easier to access these patterns when you are “off”.

-But the main object of this post is to provide you with a way to move, to break free when you feel the most trapped by your PD.
+But the main object of this post is to provide you with a way to move, to use music to break free when you feel the most trapped by your PD.

 Step 1: Begin to Move